-Coverage ends Your coverage will end when you retire.
-Coverage may also end on an indicate that the beneficiary is not to be changed.
+Your coverage will end when you retire.
+Coverage may also end on an earlier date, as specified in General Information.

-Who we will pay If you die while covered, Sun Life will pay the full amount of your benefit to your last named beneficiary on file with Sun Life.
+If you die while covered, Sun Life will pay the full amount of your benefit to your last named beneficiary on file with Sun Life.

 If you have not named a beneficiary, the benefit amount will be paid to your estate.
 Anyone can be your beneficiary.
-You can change your beneficiary at any time, unless a law prevents you from doing so or you
+You can change your beneficiary at any time, unless a law prevents you from doing so or you indicate that the beneficiary is not to be changed.